-- Absolutely no drugs or medications are to be given to hogs at the fair without superintendent's permission. - 12.
-Only wood shavings are to be used as bedding - 13.
-All pens MUST be properly cleaned and maintained ALL OF FAIR WEEK.
+Only wood shavings are to be used as bedding

+- All pens MUST be properly cleaned and maintained ALL OF FAIR WEEK.
 The Swine barn will be clean and well-presented throughout fair week.
-Wet or soiled bedding must be removed daily. - Hogs weighing under 220lbs are not eligible for market class (will not go thru auction); will be eligible for showmanship only. - 15.
-Hogs must weigh between 220-290lbs for market classes. - a.
-Any hog weighing over 290lbs will be eligible for one reweigh.
+Wet or soiled bedding must be removed daily. - Hogs weighing under 220lbs are not eligible for market class (will not go thru auction); will be eligible for showmanship only. - Hogs must weigh between 220-290lbs for market classes. - Any hog weighing over 290lbs will be eligible for one reweigh.
 Any hog that doesn't meet that requirement will be eligible to show in the 290+ class but will not be able to compete for grand champion.
 All 290+ hogs will auction at 290lbs. - All market hogs will be weighed Sunday morning at 8am.
-Exhibitors must be present. - c.
-All exhibitors may show and auction two animals.
+Exhibitors must be present. - All exhibitors may show and auction two animals.
 They may be one crossbred barrow and one crossbred gilt, two crossbred gilts, two crossbred barrows, or two purebreds or one crossbred barrow or gilt and a purebred.
-The exhibitor may not enter more than two market classes. - d.
-Purebred papers will be checked at weigh in. - e.
-The superintendents will determine all weight classes. - f.
-The exhibitors must have owned all animals being exhibited since May 15th of current year. - 16.
-If an exhibitor desires to no sale, the Superintendent must be notified by 8:00pm on show day. - 17.
-Grand and Reserve Champions must sell. - In order to be eligible for the auction, hogs must be exhibited in market class. - Hogs will not be released until 6:00am Sunday, without a signed Early Release Form (available online or at the Fairgrounds Office). - If a hog is going home, exhibitor must contact superintendent in writing by Noon Saturday. - 21.
-All exhibitors MUST clean their pens before leaving the fairgrounds. - Exhibitors must use their own animal for showmanship. - 23.
-Carcass Class: - a.
-The Calhoun County Youth Swine Carcass Show is open to any Calhoun County Registered Youth Swine Club member (all clubs eligible). - b.
-Gilts & barrows are eligible & must not weigh over 290#. - c.
-Only one pig per member may be entered into the Carcass Show. - d.
-Animals must weigh between 220 -290lbs (live weight) to be eligible for premium or champion classes. - e.
-A Live Evaluation Show and Carcass "On Rail" evaluation will be held prior to fair.
-Pigs must weigh at least 220#.
-Pigs weighing under 220# are not eligible to show in the carcass class. - f.
-Each participant of the Carcass Show is responsible for the sale of the carcass. - g.
-The packer must have cutting instructions sent with the pigs on the evening of the Live Evaluation Show.
+The exhibitor may not enter more than two market classes.

+Purebred papers will be checked at weigh in.

+- The superintendents will determine all weight classes. - The exhibitors must have owned all animals being exhibited since May 15th of current year. - If an exhibitor desires to no sale, the Superintendent must be notified by 8:00pm on show day.

+Grand and Reserve Champions must sell.

+- In order to be eligible for the auction, hogs must be exhibited in market class. - Hogs will not be released until 6:00am Sunday, without a signed Early Release Form (available online or at the Fairgrounds Office). - All exhibitors MUST clean their pens before leaving the fairgrounds. - Exhibitors must use their own animal for show-manship.